surajadhikari3/Self-notes/Project_prep/Azure Databricks.md

 ![[Pasted image 20250624142322.png]]

-Enable hierarchy namespace --> Enable the lakehouse if not it will create the blob file
+Enable hierarchy namespace --> Enable the lake-house if not it will create the blob file

 Compute